nik503/Data-Mining/README.md

 Below are the files with their descriptions

-MapReduce.py - Software implementation of mapreduce framework. wordcount.py - Code with logic to implement the wordcount words- JSON file with (name of the book, content) as (key,value) pair in json format.
+MapReduce.py - Software implementation of mapreduce framework. wordcount.py - Code with logic to implement the wordcount. words- JSON file with (name of the book, content) as (key,value) pair in json format.